geotrip/AtollIslandsInGEE/README.md

 	geometries: true})
 ```

 Now that the points have been created, they need to ground-truthed against reference material (i.e. ensuring that the reference points have the correct class).
 This data should be of higher resolution than the imagery being classified and captured at a similar enough time for change to not have occured (which would make the comparison void).
 There are a number of ways to do this, both within earth engine using a different data source (e.g. Sentinel-2) or outside using other data sources.
 Given the relative lack of imagery coverage for atoll enivorments, I exported my points as a .shp and ground-truthed against a range of sources, including Google Earth, Planet and RapidEye data for the 2016 year (which had the most data available).
 The reference points may be exported for ground-truthing using google drive, as in the code snippet below.
+Make sure that the fileFormat argument is set to the filetype you wish to use.

 ```javascript
 Export.table.toDrive({